Eduard Bloch: Hitler's family doctor

 The first member of the Hitler family Bloch saw was Adolf.
 In 1904, Adolf Hitler had become seriously ill and was bedridden due to a serious lung ailment.
 Due to this, he was allowed to abandon his school career and return home.
-However, after checking Hitler's files, Bloch later maintained that he had treated the young man for only minor ailments—cold or tonsilitis—and that Hitler had been neither robust nor sickly.
+However, after checking Hitler's files, Bloch later maintained that he had treated the young man for only minor ailments – cold or tonsillitis – and that Hitler had been neither robust nor sickly.
 He also stated that Hitler did not have any illness whatsoever, let alone a lung disease.

 In 1907, Hitler's mother, Klara Hitler, was diagnosed with breast cancer.
 She died on 21 December after intense suffering involving daily medication with iodoform, a foul-smelling and painful corrosive treatment typically used at the time and administered by Bloch.
 Because of the poor economic situation of the Hitler family, Bloch charged reduced prices, sometimes taking no fee at all.
 This showed in 1908, when Hitler wrote Bloch a postcard assuring him of his gratitude and reverence, which he expressed with handmade gifts.